 By accepting responsibility for their education, students enhance the development of their academic, social, and career goals.

-UB students can select from over 100 undergraduate degree programs and more than 60 minors (4-6 courses in a discipline), derived from about 80 different academic disciplines.
+UB students can select from over 100 undergraduate degree programs and more than (4-6 courses in a discipline), derived from about 80 different academic disciplines.

 Options exist for joint majors, double majors and double degree programs.
-Students can also create (with faculty approval) their own major through the Special Major program.
+Students can also create (with faculty approval) their own major through the Special Studies program.

 Other options include taking graduate courses for graduate credit or for undergraduate credit, doing research, or taking a semester, year, winter, or summer session study abroad.